Aesonus/message-templates/README.md

 #### Other rendering implementations

 Many other rendering implementations can be created using the RenderTemplateInterface.
-This can allow for using engines like twig to render templates using the same sources or even setting variables in other classes to a rendered template.
+This can allow for using engines like Twig to render templates using the same sources or even setting variables in other classes to a rendered template.